AndreaLindaas/holidaze/README.md

 ### Introduction

-Holidaze is my final exam dor the studies.
+Holidaze is my final exam for the studies.
 It is supposed to show my skills learned over the past two years.
 The goal was to create a booking site for venues, with the API´s provided by the school.

 Read more in the report delivered in Moodle.